Review of She, the Ultimate Weapon (2002)

 Wartime tragic romance with an isolated but remarkably intrusive element of hypertechnology.
 Okada Toshio of Gainax fame described it as “the definitive sekai-kei” in Little Boy: The Arts of Japan’s Exploding Subculture (2005), that being a genre wherein the fate of the world and one’s private feelings are strongly linked.

 The super-weapon identity could have been handled a lot worse, but also a lot better.
 When the girl is worried, perfectly ordinary missiles pop out of her back.
 You never find out why there’s a war, why the war destroys the planet or why the girl becomes a weapon.
 The major premises thus go unexplored, which I don’t think is justified past episode 9 or 10, when the painful personal stuff is basically over.
 It gets melodramatic.
-The series, which began as a manga, has also been done as tokusatsu.
+The series, which began as a comic, has also been done as tokusatsu.

 References here: Violet Evergarden (2018).